Looking for things to do in Dwellingup and other information? Look no further!

 Best Time of Year: Spring or Autumn

-For those who love mountain biking, Dwellingup has a range of trails to suit all skill levels.
+For those who love mountain biking, Dwellingup has over 56km of trails to suit all skill levels!
 The Marrinup Cycle Trail winds through the forest and offers a mix of technical sections and flowing descents.
 The Murray Valley Mountain Bike Trail in Lane Poole Reserve is another all-level trail offering a fun ride, beautiful scenery and diverse flora and fauna.

 The well-known Munda Biddi (meaning path through the forest) trail is over 1,000km long and goes through the South West region from Mundaring to Albany.
 The part of the trail from Dandalup to Dwellingup is about 42 km long and has wonderful forest views.